Ya-lin/Deep-Learning/README.md

-# Use Keras3 with PyTorch backend
+# Deep Generative Modeling

-I am reading the book - [Generative Deep Learning](https://github.com/davidADSP/Generative_Deep_Learning_2nd_Edition).
+Nodels are implemented via PyTorch or Keras3 using PyTorch as the backend.

-This is the reimplementation using Keras3 with PyTorch backend.
+1. Deep Learning: MLP and CNN

-1. Deep Learning
+2. AE-->VAE
-2. VAE
+3. Real NVP